NEW ZEALAND

 1. Pou = supporting posts, poles, piles, pillars.
 This word is most commonly heard in reference to the main supports holding up the roof in a Maori meeting house.

 2. Tai = tides.
-So this is a bridge in coastal waters, across a river estury, as at Paramata, or across a harbour, as at Auckland.
+This is a bridge in coastal waters, across Manakau harbour, at Auckland.

 3. Whati = waves breaking = rising up and splashing all about.